 The University of Tasmania Library system comprises seven libraries.
-Three libraries, Morris Miller, Law and Science, are situated on the Sandy Bay campus.
+Two libraries, Morris Miller and Law, are situated on the Sandy Bay campus.
 The Art, Music and Clinical Libraries are located in central Hobart.
 The Launceston Campus Library serves the needs of the University community at Launceston.
-In addition, the University Library supports an Information Resources Area at the Cradle Coast Campus, at Burnie.
+Library services are also located at the Cradle Coast Campus, at Burnie.

 Library staff work within a structure that is formed along the traditional lines of 'customer' and 'support' services, as well as a within a matrix structure where managers and supervisors may be responsible for the coordination of a Library-wide function or activity.

 The University Library employs a number of casuals to assist in carrying out a range of tasks for the different sections.
 Tasks range from routine reshelving and moving of materials to staffing the front desks, including evening and weekend work, backfilling for staff absences and work on special projects.

 Applicants must complete an Application for Casual Work (PDF 51KB) form and submit it to:

 Launceston - Launceston Campus Librarian, Launceston Campus Library,

 Locked Bag 1312, Launceston 7250